Assassination of Jamal Khashoggi: Saudi trial and convictions

 The eight Saudis convicted in the verdict can appeal further.
-Clemency can be offered by Salah Khashoggi, the eldest son of Khashoggi.
-On 7 September 2020, the Criminal Court in Riyadh issued final convictions for eight people for the murder of Jamal Khashoggi, in which five of them were given 20 years in prison, one received a 10-year sentence, and the other two would serve seven years in prison.
+Clemency can be offered by Salah Khashoggi, Khashoggi's eldest son.
+On 7 September 2020, the Criminal Court in Riyadh issued final convictions for eight people for the murder.
+Five of them were sentenced to 20 years in prison, one received a 10-year sentence, and the other two would serve seven years in prison.
 The 20-year jail terms were given following Khashoggi's family decision to pardon them, the BBC added.
 Furthermore, none of the defendants' names were disclosed, according to The Guardian.
-However, Khashoggi's fiancé went on social media to condemn Saudi Arabia's ruling, describing it as a total mockery of justice.
+However, Khashoggi's fiancée went on social media to condemn Saudi Arabia's ruling, describing it as a total mockery of justice.
 A United Nations expert on human rights who carried out an investigation into the murder also criticized the ruling for lack of transparency or fairness.

 Response to the Saudi trial

 According to Amnesty International's Middle East Research Director Lynn Maalouf, the verdict was a whitewash and the organisation released a statement saying: "The verdict fails to address the Saudi authorities' involvement in this devastating crime or clarify the location of Jamal Khashoggi's remains ... only an international, independent and impartial investigation can serve justice for Jamal Khashoggi."

 The United Nations rapporteur on summary executions, Agnès Callamard, described the sentence as a "mockery" of justice, since, according to her, it was an "extrajudicial execution for which the state of Saudi Arabia is responsible" and its masterminds walk free.

 Although Khashoggi's sons reportedly accepted the 2019 verdict, they pardoned the five officials on 22 May 2020, which means the officials would not be executed but their families are to pay blood money to Khashoggi's family.